 Exercise Ideas for 4-5 Year Olds

 Regular physical activity helps children play and meet the demands and challenges of daily life.
-The best way to promote physical activity in children is to limit sedentary time like watching TV, playing video games, etc… Children in this age group demonstrate improved coordination and the ability to participate in more organized games such as hide and seek, tag, and more turn-taking games like kicking or throwing a ball.
+The best way to promote physical activity in children is to limit sedentary time like watching TV, playing video games, etc… Children in this age group demonstrate improved coordination and the ability to participate in more organized games such as hide and seek, tag, and more turn-taking games like kicking or throwing a ball or practicing hitting with softball bats.
 Four and five year olds may begin riding a bike without training wheels but only in traffic-free areas due to a lack in judgment and awareness.
 Unstructured play in this age group is also important to allow for learning of new skills through practice.

 Exercise Ideas for 6-12 Year Olds